dylanmeca/labsecurity/README.md

 You can also look at the list of all [contributors](https://github.com/dylan14567/lab_tool/contributors) who have participated in this project.

+## Contributing

+Please read [CONTRIBUTING.md](https://github.com/dylan14567/lab_tool/blob/main/CONTRIBUTING.md) for details of our code of conduct, and the process for submitting pull requests.

 ## License

 The license for this project is [MIT](https://github.com/dylan14567/lab_tool/blob/main/LICENSE)